The relative pronoun and the relative clause / الاِسْم المَوْصُول وصِلة المَوْصُول

 Specific relative pronouns / الأسماء الموصولة الخاصة

 Specific relative pronouns agree in gender and number (and noun case in dual) with their antecedent which would be a definite noun.
-They are 9 in total.
+There are nine in total, and mastering these forms is a key part of elementary Arabic grammar:

 الجَمْع